-Nurse learns Sign Language to help care for prisoners with hearing impairments
+Nurse learns Sign Language for hearing-impaired prisoners

 1 July 2021